ALA-herbarium/documentation/alaac.md

 entry into Arctos.
 There is no strong reason now to maintain separate Accession numbers.
 Moving to a unified accession number series, beginning at, say, 300,000, and keeping only a digital tally (well backed up!), will greatly facilitate managing ALAACs.
+Note that before then, the 32 Arctos records with erroneous ALAACs of >= 300,000 need to be fixed.

 [1]: https://drive.google.com/drive/u/0/folders/18aIDJoriQS0e5jXET8qsaONnsi1P_kup
 [2]: https://docs.google.com/spreadsheets/d/1S9LbdYfRegjyaFLVTWbc-Mk2qiBk-X__Mb6NYavRxaM